-(5) Except for riders or endorsements by which the insurer effectuates a request made in writing by the policyholder or exercises a specifically reserved right under the policy, all riders or endorsements added to a policy after date of issue or at reinstatement or renewal that reduce or eliminate benefits or coverage in the policy shall require signed acceptance by the policyholder.
+(14) All riders or endorsements added to a policy after date of issue or at reinstatement or renewal that reduce or eliminate benefits or coverage in the policy shall require signed acceptance by the policyholder.
 After date of policy issue, any rider or endorsement that increases benefits or coverage with a concomitant increase in premium during the policy term must be agreed to in writing signed by the policyholder, except if the increased benefits or coverage is required by law.
-The signature requirements in this paragraph apply to group supplemental health insurance certificates only where the certificate holder also pays the insurance premium.
+The signature requirement in this paragraph applies to group supplemental health insurance certificates only where the certificate holder also pays the insurance premium.

-(6) Where a separate additional premium is charged for benefits provided in connection with riders or endorsements, the premium charge shall be set forth in the policy or certificate.
+(15) Where a separate additional premium is charged for benefits provided in connection with riders or endorsements, the premium charge shall be set forth in the policy or certificate and the combined total premium clearly identified as such.

-(7) A policy or certificate that provides for the payment of benefits based on standards described as “usual and customary,” “reasonable and customary,” or words of similar import shall include a definition of the terms and an explanation of the terms in its accompanying outline of coverage.
+(16) A policy or certificate that provides for the payment of benefits based on standards described as “usual and customary,” “reasonable and customary,” or words of similar import shall include a definition of the terms and a clear explanation of the terms in its accompanying outline of coverage.

-(8) If a policy or certificate contains any limitations with respect to preexisting conditions, the limitations shall appear as a separate paragraph of the policy or certificate and be labeled as “Preexisting Condition Limitations.”
+(17) If a policy or certificate contains any limitations with respect to preexisting conditions, the limitations shall be clearly explained in a separate paragraph of the policy or certificate labeled “Preexisting Conditions Limitations.”

-(9) All accident-only policies and certificates shall contain a prominent statement on the first page of the policy or certificate, in either contrasting color or in boldface type at least equal to the size of type used for headings or captions of sections in the policy or certificate, a prominent statement as follows:

-“Notice to Buyer: This is an accident-only [policy][certificate] and it does not pay benefits for loss from sickness.
-Review your [policy][certificate] carefully.”

-Accident-only [policies][certificates] that provide coverage for hospital or medical care shall contain the following statement in addition to the Notice to Buyer above: “This [policy][certificate] provides limited benefits.
-Benefits provided are supplemental and are not intended to cover all medical expenses.”

-(10) All policies and certificates, except single-premium nonrenewable policies and as otherwise provided in this paragraph, shall have a notice prominently printed on the first page of the policy or certificate or attached to it stating in substance that the policyholder or certificate holder shall have the right to return the policy or certificate within thirty [30] days of its delivery and to have the premium refunded if, after examination of the policy or certificate, the policyholder or certificate holder is not satisfied for any reason.
+(18) All policies and certificates, except single-premium nonrenewable policies and as otherwise provided in this paragraph, shall have a notice prominently printed in sans serif font on the first page of the policy or certificate or attached to it stating clearly that the policy or certificate holder shall have the right to return the policy or certificate within thirty [30] days of its delivery and to have the premium refunded if, after examination of the policy or certificate, the policyholder or certificate holder is not satisfied for any reason.

-Drafting Note: This section should be included only if the state has legislation granting authority.
+Drafting Note: This paragraph should be included only if it is consistent with applicable state law.

-(11) If age is to be used as a determining factor for reducing the maximum aggregate benefits made available in the policy or certificate as originally issued, that fact shall be prominently set forth in the outline of coverage.
+(19) If age is to be used as a determining factor to reduce the benefits made available in the policy or certificate as originally issued, a clear explanation of how age is used shall be prominently set forth in the outline of coverage.